gabeklein/expressive-mvc/README.md

 <h2 id="#section-singleton-activate">Activating a Singleton</h2>

-Something to keep in mind.
 Singletons are not be useable until they're initialized in one of three ways.

 ### Method 1: `Singleton.create(...)`

-A built-in function on all Models, `create` on a Singleton will also ensure the instance is made available.
+A built-in method of all Models, `create` on a Singleton will also ensure the instance is made available.
 This can be done anytime, as long as it's before a dependant (component or peer) tries to pull data from it.

 ```js
 window.addEventListener("load", () => {